jamisonrobey/antique-blockchain-website/README.md

-This is the repository for IFB452 - Assignment 3
+# This is the repository for IFB452 - Assignment 3
+# GROUP 12 - Jamison and Lara